danyuchn/GMAT-prompt/Verbal-related/02_quick_cr_tpa_tricks.md

-# AI Instruction: Provide a Quick Solving Shortcut Within N Minutes
+# AI Instruction: Provide a Quick Solving Shortcut Within N Minutes (for CR & TPA non-math related)

 ## Instruction
 Please provide a shortcut method that enables a human to solve a problem quickly within N minutes.
 The principle is as follows: